Life sciences companies need to organize and manage critical regulated information about their products in smarter and more efficient ways.

 An organization’s compliance, safety and risk containment, speed to market, and overall market performance depend on product data being correct, complete, and easily repurposed for different requirements.

-That’s why the industry has developed an appetite for structured authoring – the ability to be able to generate new documentation in an increasingly automated way from existing sets of data or ‘fragments’ of content that have already been approved.
+That’s why the life sciences industry has developed an appetite for structured authoring – the ability to be able to generate new documentation in an increasingly automated way from existing sets of data or ‘fragments’ of content that have already been approved.

 However, by making the transition too quickly, many companies have come unstuck, resulting in projects achieving only a fraction of their intended scope, or the brakes being applied because an ambitious proof-of-concept has revealed the organization to be far from ready for the scale of change involved.
 Here we look at seven key steps that can make that journey more successful.